 PE is taught discreetly, following the separate PE scheme of work.
 Please see separate policy for more details.

 RE is a statutory part of the curriculum.
 The school will follow the Tower Hamlets Agreed Syllabus for RE.
-Where possible topics from this syllabus have been match to thematic topics across a year.
+Where possible topics from this syllabus have been matched to thematic topics across a year.

 PHSE, Citizenship and Enterprise

-While not statutory, PHSE and Citizenship are important aspects of our curriculum, and will be taught either discreetly or within a topic depending on the needs of the pupils in each phase and key stage.
+While not statutory, PHSE and Citizenship are important aspects of our curriculum and will be taught either discreetly or within a topic depending on the needs of the pupils in each phase and key stage.

 Please see the separate PHSE and Citizenship Curriculum Policies for more details.